loftwah/devops-refresher/slack-cicd-integration.md

   - `aws_lambda_permission` allowing `sns.amazonaws.com` from that topic ARN.
   - `aws_sns_topic_subscription` with `protocol = "lambda"` and `endpoint = <lambda_arn>`.
 - Notification rules live alongside each pipeline/build config (`codepipeline.tf` / `codebuild.tf`).
 They point at the app’s SNS topic and select event types (failed/succeeded/started).

+### Optional: SNS Filter Policies

+- Apply an SNS filter policy on the Lambda subscription to invoke only for certain states (e.g., `FAILED`, `SUCCEEDED`) or specific pipelines.
+- Use `filter_policy_scope = "MessageBody"` to match on fields from the CodeStar message body (for example, `detail.state`).

 ## Rebuild Checklist